Periphrasis: English vs. Latin

 Such distinctions occur in many languages.
 The following table provides some examples across Latin and English:

 Periphrasis is a characteristic of analytic languages, which tend to avoid inflection.
 Even strongly inflected synthetic languages sometimes make use of periphrasis to fill out an inflectional paradigm that is missing certain forms.
 A comparison of some Latin forms of the verb dūcere 'lead' with their English translations illustrates further that English uses periphrasis in many instances where Latin uses inflection.

 English often needs two or three verbs to express the same meaning that Latin expresses with a single verb.
 Latin is a relatively synthetic language; it expresses grammatical meaning using inflection, whereas the verb system of English, a Germanic language, is relatively analytic; it uses auxiliary verbs to express functional meaning.

 Israeli Hebrew

-Unlike Classical Hebrew, Israeli Hebrew uses a few periphrastic verbal constructions in specific circumstances, such as slang or military language.
-Consider the following pairs/triplets, in which the first are a Classical Hebrew synthetic form and the last are an Israeli Hebrew analytic periphrasis:
+Unlike Biblical Hebrew, Israeli Hebrew uses a few periphrastic verbal constructions in specific circumstances, such as slang or military language.
+Consider the following pairs/triplets, in which the first are a Biblical Hebrew synthetic form and the last are an Israeli Hebrew analytic periphrasis:

 According to Ghil'ad Zuckermann, the Israeli periphrastic construction (using auxiliary verbs followed by a noun) is employed here for the desire to express swift action, and stems from Yiddish.
 He compares the Israeli periphrasis to the following Yiddish expressions all meaning "to have a look":

 Zuckermann emphasizes that the Israeli periphrastic constructions "are not nonce, ad hoc lexical calques of Yiddish.
 The Israeli system is productive and the lexical realization often differs from that of Yiddish".
 He provides the following Israeli examples: